 But it’s not quite the cakewalk that the big-carton stores lead you to believe (yes, even those click-together engineered floors can be challenging).

 Here are some questions to ask yourself before you dive in.

 Even simple install projects will eventually involve ripping a board down its long length.
 You can’t do this safely with a circular saw – and please don’t try.

 We generally tell people that if you have to learn to use a table saw to do a floor project, they should consider hiring someone.

 Is your subfloor good enough?

 If your subfloor is inadequate, your only hope is to remove it and replace with 3/4” plywood, but this is not a task for a first-timer.
-(See more subfloor facts in the sidebar).
+Scroll down to read Pete’s Bonus Tip ‘More subfloor knowledge’.